 Congress scholarships for young researchers

 The DNVF awards three congress scholarships to junior researchers, which covers free entrance for the entire congress.
-Students, PhD students and doctoral candidates who submit an abstract may apply for the scholarship until July 20, 2021.
-In addition to the abstract, a CV and a cover letter outlining the reasons for attending the congress must be submitted as a PDF (to the congress agency KUKM (firstname.lastname@example.org).
-A committee made up of members from the DNVF e.V. (working group for promotion of young talents) and/or the Program Commission will award the scholarships based on the review results.
-The congress scholarship holders must agree that their names and pictures will appear on the congress homepage.
+Students, PhD students and doctoral candidates who submit an abstract may apply for the scholarship until August 5, 2021.
+In addition to the abstract, a CV and a cover letter outlining the reasons for attending the congress must be submitted as a PDF (to the congress agency KUKM (email@example.com).
+The congress scholarships will be awarded on the basis of the abstract evaluations by the reviewers as well as the letter of motivation and CV.

 Abstracts on the topic "COVID-19" can only be submitted and presented in English.
 For all other abstracts, submission and presentation is possible in German or English.